sIvanovKonstantyn/trading-game/README.md

 # Crypto Trading Simulator

-A Java desktop application that simulates crypto trading using real BTC/USDC price data from Binance API.
+A Java desktop application that simulates crypto trading using real price data from Binance API.
+Now with advanced technical indicators, leaderboard, open deals, and more!

 ## Features

-- **Real-time Price Data**: Fetches 4-hour BTC/USDC price data from Binance API
+- **Real-time Price Data**: Fetches 4-hour price data for BTC/USDC, ETH/USDC, BNB/USDC from Binance API (with file-based cache)
-- **Trading Simulation**: Place buy/sell orders with price and amount specifications
+- **Trading Simulation**: Place buy/sell orders with price and amount (BTC or USDC) specifications
-- **Order Management**: View open orders and track executed trades
+- **Order Management**: View, cancel ("X" button), and track open/executed orders
+- **Open Deals Tab**: Track open buy deals, manually mark as completed, and see PnL for each deal
-- **Balance Tracking**: Monitor USDC and BTC balances in real-time
+- **Balance Tracking**: Monitor USDC and crypto balances in real-time
+- **Technical Indicators**: Toggle RSI, Bollinger Bands, and Volume charts above the price chart; consistent TradingView-like white theme
-- **Historical Data**: View price charts with historical data
+- **Historical Data**: View price charts with historical and indicator data
 - **Game Progression**: Advance through days to see how your trades perform
+- **Trading Fee**: Configurable trading fee (default 0.01%) applied to each transaction
+- **Leaderboard**: Results saved to `leaderboard.txt` and shown in a sortable table by PnL
+- **Loading Screen**: Fun loading messages and progress bar during data load
+- **New Game Button**: Instantly restart the game from the results screen

 ## Requirements